 By Emily Carver, Recent ASU Nutrition Student

-This is part three of a five-part series on nutrition within the lifecycle.
-Read part one and part two.
+This is part two of a five-part series on nutrition within the life cycle.
+Read part one here.

 Brown, J.E., Isaaacs, J.S., Krinke, B.U., Lechtenberg, E., Sharbaugh, C., et al. (2014).
 Nutrition Through the Lifecycles.
 Stamford, CT: Cengage Learning